FAQs on the Future of Water Services in Lower Hutt

 If charges for volumetric water use (how much you use) are introduced in future (via water meters), landlords will be able to require those costs to be met by tenants.

 Currently, if one area of Lower Hutt has more leaks, resources are targeted there.
-This would be the same approach for the whole region under the proposed model.
+This will be the same approach for the whole region under the proposed model.

-Under the preferred option of a multi-council-owned water organisation, water would be managed with the whole network in mind, as opposed to focusing separately on each city’s needs.
+Under the new water organisation, water will be managed with the whole network in mind, as opposed to focusing separately on each city’s needs.
 Our water network is connected, so investments made in one area positively impact another.

 While Wellington Water manages the day-to-day water supply on behalf of shareholding councils, Greater Wellington Regional Council (Greater Wellington) is still ultimately responsible for collecting, treating and distributing safe and healthy drinking water across the region.
 Greater Wellington owns the assets associated with supplying this water – that’s 187 km of distribution pipework, four treatment plants, 9km of tunnels, three water storage dams, 15 pump stations, 45km of roads and tracks, 2,688 raw water intakes and wells, 18 aquifer wells, plus all the catchment lands (land where water collects and drains into bodies of water like rivers).
 The water provided by Greater Wellington goes to reservoirs owned by each city.
 From there, the water moves from the reservoir to local homes and businesses through council-owned pipes.